microsoft/xcodeproj/README.md

 `xcodeproj` is a utility for interacting with Xcode's xcodeproj bundle format.

-It expects some level of understanding of the internals of the pbxproj format and, in the future, schemes, etc. Note that this tool only reads projects.
+It expects some level of understanding of the internals of the pbxproj format and schemes.
+Note that this tool only reads projects.
 It does not write out any changes.
 If you are looking for more advanced functionality like this, I recommend looking at the Ruby gem of the same name (which is unaffiliated in anyway).

 To learn more about the format, you can look at any of these locations: